Nurses Training College, Koforidua

 The Nurses Training College, Koforidua is public tertiary health institution in the Koforidua in the Eastern Region of Ghana.
 The college is in the Koforidua Metropolitan Assembly.
 The activities of the institution is supervised by the Ministry of Education.
 The University of Ghana awards a Diploma in Nursing after students from the institution have successfully completed a three-year nursing training programme.
 The institution is accredited by the National Accreditation Board.
-The Nurses and Midwifery Council (NMC) is the regulates the activities, curriculum and examination of the student nurses and midwives.
+The Nurses and Midwifery Council (NMC) regulates the activities, curriculum and examination of the student nurses and midwives.
 The council's mandate Is enshrined under section 4(1) of N.R.C.D 117.